Information Management Strategy & its Components

 There are two tracks of business drivers for deploying best practices in information management across the enterprise.
 First, there are common demands that are shared across many different industries, such as the need for actionable knowledge about customers and products to drive increased revenues and lengthened customer relationships.
 Second, there are characteristics for operational and analytical needs associated with specific industries.

-Each of these business drivers points to the need for increased agility and maturity in coupling well-defined information management practices with the technologies that compose an end-to-end information management framework.
+Each of these business drivers points to the need for increased agility and maturity in coupling well-defined information management practices with the technologies that compose an end-to-end information management strategy framework.

 Data integration has become the lifeblood of the enterprise.